Snergster/virl-bootstrap/README.md

 10. salt-call state.sls host

-verify /etc/networking/interfaces is how you like it
+verify /etc/network/interfaces is how you like it

-11. reboot
+11. sudo reboot

 # rest of the steps done as virl